Bankrupting Sybil Despite Churn: Conclusion and Future Work

 \ergo is a new Sybil-defense that efficiently employs resource-burning to limit Sybil IDs, despite high churn.
+Specifically, \ergo guarantees (1) there is always a minority of Sybil IDs; and (2) despite a churn rate that can vary exponentially, the resource burning rate of good IDs is $O(\sqrt{TJ} + J)$, where $T$ is the resource burning rate of the adversary, and $J$ is the join rate of good IDs.
 Our experiments illustrate that \ergo significantly decreases algorithmic resource costs when compared to other Sybil defenses.
+We also show empirically that costs can be further reduced by combining \ergo with \SybilFuse, thus illustrating the benefits of leveraging classification algorithms.
+Finally, we prove that the resource burning rate of $O(\sqrt{TJ} + J)$ is asymptotically optimal for a large class of algorithms.

+There are two future research directions that we feel are important, which we discuss next.